freqtrade/freqtrade-strategies/.github/ISSUE_TEMPLATE.md

 *For requestion a new strategy.
 Please use the template below.*
 *Any strategy request that does not follow the template will be closed.*
+## Step 0: Are you switched specific branch of freqtrade and updated it and rechecked the error?
+* If not solved than go to the next step
 ## Step 1: What indicators are required?
 *Please list all the indicators required for the buy and sell strategy.*